-The Student Affairs Success Initiatives are designed to empower, support, and assist African American and Hispanic/Latino students in achieving their goal of earning a college degree.
+The Student Affairs Diversity Initiatives are designed to empower, support, and assist African American and Hispanic/Latino students in achieving their goal of earning a college degree.

 Dr. Charles W. Donaldson Scholars Academy

 The Charles W. Donaldson Scholars Academy aims to improve educational achievement for all students, with a special attention to African American students and others who are at-risk of academic failures due to socioeconomic disadvantage, or other factors.
 The Pulaski County Special School District has partnered with CWDSA to invest in your success and we hope that you don’t pass up on this life-changing experience.

 - Be a part of a year-long program that includes a Saturday Academy each month during the fall and spring semesters